Swap Space Management

 Follow Create (above), omitting the change to /etc/fstab

-Verify the swap was created and usable (see: Show Current above)
+Verify the swap was created and usable (see: Check Swap Status above).

 Remove